Aksyon (TV program): 2017–2020: Reformat and major changes made by ESPN5's launch

 On January 14, 2019, upon the rebranding of AksyonTV to 5 Plus, and later One Sports, Aksyon Prime's simulcast on the channel was axed to give way to the channel's repositioning as an all-sports channel.
 However, the audio simulcast on Radyo5 remains intact, with added TV presence on a standalone Cignal channel of the same name, which is also aired on selected UHF free TV stations run by the radio station's owner, Nation Broadcasting Corporation.

-On February 11, 2019, Aksyon Tonite moved its timeslot at 10:30 PM, to give way for the special program as part of News5's coverage of the 2019 mid-term elections, Aplikante sa Senado.
+On February 11, 2019, Aksyon Tonite moved its timeslot at 10:30 PM, to give way for the special program as part of News5's coverage of the 2019 Philippine midterm elections, Aplikante sa Senado.

 On February 18, 2019, Aksyon Primetime began simulcasting on One PH, a "Teleradyo" channel of Radyo5, on Cignal TV channel 6.
 Four days later, News5 announced that Aksyon Tonite will be replaced by a rebroadcast of The Big Story, the flagship newscast of 5's sister English news channel One News starting March 4.

 On July 15, 2019, Aksyon Prime began airing a replay once again at 6:15 AM every weekday morning.
 It serves as a replacement for the timeslot formerly occupied by Aksyon sa Umaga and the Kids on 5 block.
 The replay once again ended after a month.
 It was replaced by a simulcast of Radyo5's Morning Calls.

 On September 23, 2019, Aksyon Prime re-extends its broadcast to 60 minutes during non-PBA game days.
 In accordance with the changes, Aksyon airs at 6:00 PM every Monday, Tuesday, and Thursday.
 Its PBA game day timeslot remains unchanged.
 These changes were brought about by TV5's expansion of its news content through programs from sister station One PH; like its newscast service One Balita and late night talk show Wag Po!.
 Weeks prior to the change, Aksyon Prime had already reintroduced their online-only extension on News5 Always On.

 In November 2019, Aksyon sa Tanghali and Aksyon Prime brought the 2019 Southeast Asian Games telecast in their respective newscast.

 Cancellation

 On March 16, 2020, a day before the Enhanced Community Quarantine in Luzon due to the COVID-19 pandemic, Aksyon sa Tanghali and Aksyon Prime aired their final newscasts.
-They were later replaced by One News Now as for TV5's Provisional Programming.
+They were later replaced by One News Now as TV5's provisional programming.

-On March 8, 2025, all editions of Aksyon's successor Frontline Pilipinas (which launched on October 5, 2020, except for News5 Alerts until June 8, 2025) used the former's theme soundtrack from 2010 to 2017 and theme composed by Jimmy Antiporda and Ria Tanjuatco-Trillo throughout their broadcasts for unknown reason.
+On March 8, 2025, all editions of Aksyon's successor Frontline Pilipinas (which launched on October 5, 2020, except for News5 Alerts until June 8, 2025) used the former's theme soundtrack from 2010 to 2017 that was composed by Jimmy Antiporda throughout their broadcasts for unknown reason.
 The same thing also applies to Pasada Balita segment of Gud Morning Kapatid as of March 10.